firstuserhere/outofcontextnotes/README.md

 # Out of context Notes

-This is kunvar's website to hold his notes on the out of context meta-learning project.
+This is Kunvar's website to hold his research and studfy notes and ramblings while trying to mechanistically investigate the meta (out-of-context) learning that transformer based large language models seem to do.

 - The project website can be found at https://firstuserhere.github.io/metalearning